chriskilding/XPTouchBar/docs/README.md

 - macOS 12
 - X-Plane 11.55 or higher
 - Access to X-Plane's UDP port (default: 49000)
+- External monitor (if you are using X-Plane and XPTouchBar on the same machine)

 ## Setup

-Compile the app from source, or otherwise install it on your Mac.
+Compile the app from source with Xcode, or otherwise install it on your Mac.

 ## Usage